JanLeipzig/MethMod/README.md

 ## How to cite

-As soon it is published please cite:
+As soon as it is published please cite:
 Engelhardt, et al. "Evolution of DNA methylation across Ecdysozoa."
 XXX (2021): XXX